markus7017/myfiles/shelly/doc/UseCaseSmartRoller.md

 It's recommended to upgrade your roller device to 1.9.2 or newer.
 1.9 brings roller position favorites, which are used by this use case (older version works, but you can't use that feature).

-See bindings [README](../README.md) for more information how to upgrade the firmware.
+See binding's [README](../README.md) for more information how to upgrade the firmware.

 #### Shelly Binding